lanl/distphylo/README.md

 2. **`prune_deep_forest_distance.py`** — starts from a **precomputed pairwise distance matrix** and therefore does not assume a substitution model inside the program.

 Both scripts infer a Neighbor Joining (NJ) tree to obtain scales for the automatic parameter search, run Prune-Deep over theorem-valid \((M,m,\tau)\) combinations, and write the most-resolved split-compatible tree or forest.
 The user can also provide their own parameter values to avoid NJ based values.

-The forest algorithm is based on:

-> Daskalakis, C., Mossel, E., and Roch, S. (2011). *Phylogenies without branch bounds: Contracting the short, pruning the deep.* SIAM Journal on Discrete Mathematics, 25(2), 872–893.

 ---